 > Manageable: Tuckerman said we need to create processes to automate our online activities, especially if you are someone who has several social media accounts and a website.
 Use available tools and technology to save time and help you with managing your online presence.

 Do you agree with the above points?
 Are there other online tools that journalists can benefit from using?

 Posted May 31st, 2011 by Sharon Green in journalism careers

 About a week ago I attended the Walkleys Cash for Content: 2011 Freelance Journalism Conference.
 I tweeted live from the event and subsequently received numerous requests from my followers to write a blog post on what I had learned from the conference.
-Given that the day covered a lot of ground, I’ve decided to stick to key points and discussions about making it as a freelance journalist.
+Given that the day covered a lot of ground, I’ve decided to stick to key points and discussions about making it as a freelance journalist which is a great jobs that allow you to travel.
 This is the first post from a small series I will write based on information shared at the conference.